- 25 Sep 2024

 If the model improves during the validation process, the line goes up over time.
 The line will look slightly different for each project type because each uses a different validation metric:

-For more information about a model's Training Information, go to Compare Models.
+For more information about a model's Training Information, go to Analyze and Compare Models.

 February 29, 2024